teamon/teamon.github.io/_posts/2017-02-25-different-approach-to-elixir-mocks-doubles.md

 ---
-title: A different approach to testing elixir with mocks/doubles
+title: A different approach to testing Elixir with mocks/doubles
 ---

 After watching [J B Rainsberger's talk "Integrated Tests Are A Scam"](https://www.youtube.com/watch?v=VDfX44fZoMc) I decided to revisit the elixir ecosystem for available tools for mocks/doubles.